 For airport transfer, one thing you can also consider is the Maglev, which is a super fast Magnetic Levitation train system that reaches speeds up to 400+km/h!
 However, the station closest to downtown Shanghai is in Pudong, where you can take the subway to Longyang Road station on Line 2/4, which is still around 20mins at least from most of the popular areas.
 Not the most convenient, but an experience to consider, especially if you are concerned about traffic jams en route to the airport!

 Did I miss out any must-sees in Shanghai that you’ve experienced?
 Tell me about it so I know where to go if I ever head back there!

-Once again, thanks to Spring Airlines for flying me up there.
+Thanks to Spring Airlines for flying me up there.
 Spring Airlines is one of the few airlines that provides a direct route from Singapore to Shanghai.
-If you think this 48-hour guide is useful, do share it with your friends and social circles!